needle-mirror/com.unity.localization/Documentation~/localization.md

 ![The LocalizedStringReference inspector view.](images/LocalizedStringReference_Inspector.png)

-### Using the IAsyncOperation class
+### Using AsyncOperationHandle
 The localization system is designed so that Unity does not need to hold all localized Assets in memory ready for use, but can instead load them on demand when it needs them, and unload them when it no longer needs them.
 Because of this, localized Assets might not be immediately available, and Unity might need to load them from disk or fetch them from a server.
-To facilitate this, Unity uses the IAsyncOperation as an interface to all requests.
+To facilitate this, Unity uses the AsyncOperationHandle as an interface to all requests.

-When an Asset is not immediately available, the localization system returns an *IAsyncOperation*.
-The *IAsyncOperation* provides a Completed event that notifies Unity when the operation has finished.
+When an Asset is not immediately available, the localization system returns an *AsyncOperationHandle*.
+The *AsyncOperationHandle* provides a Completed event that notifies Unity when the operation has finished.
 It calls this during *LateUpdate*.
-If the request has already been completed, such as when the requested data is already loaded from a previous request or during preloading, then the *IsDone* property can be used to check for immediate access, alternative the Completed event still occurs in the LateUpdate, allowing for all code to follow the same path.
-You can also yield on an *IAsyncOperation* inside of a coroutine.
+If the request has already been completed, such as when the requested data is already loaded from a previous request or during preloading, then the *IsDone* property can be used to check for immediate access through the *Result* property, alternative the Completed event still occurs in the LateUpdate, allowing for all code to follow the same path.
+You can also yield on an *AsyncOperationHandle* inside of a coroutine.

 ### Plural support
 To enable Plural support for a string, tick the **Plural Mode** tick box.
 The Localization system follows the [gettext](http://docs.translatehouse.org/projects/localization-guide/en/latest/guide/translation/plurals.html) plural form.